-- N-Trip – Veripos corrections sent over an internet connection.
+- N-Trip - VERIPOS corrections sent over an internet connection.
 These are normally delivered via a ship’s V-SAT system or an Iridium communications system.
-Further details regarding N-Trip are available on request.
+Further details regarding N-Trip can be made available on request.

 At high latitudes GNSS reception can be affected because there will be fewer satellites directly above the worksite.
 If using GPS satellites only this could lead to a low satellite count or poor satellite geometry, both of which could potentially lead to a loss of DGNSS position.